Swift: Structures and Classes

 Swift is a powerful language that provides developers with an efficient and concise way to write code.
-It’s gained in popularity in recent years, and for good reason.
+It’s gaining in popularity in recent years, and for good reason.
 Swift is powerful, yet easy to use.
 In this article, we will take a look at the structures and classes in Swift.
 By understanding these concepts, you will be able to write more code with less effort.

 What is Swift?